Danielx1223/segundatareatopicosespeciales/README.md

 # ReactJs - the all new things - UNIVERSIDAD DEL NORTE

-Api example using Nodejs with ExpressJs
+Task manager example using reactjs

 ## TEAM PLAYERS
 - RONALD CARRILLO